kaoslabsinc/django-iam/README.md

 instead of associating the object with the user model directly, you associate the object with the profile.
 In the blog post example, the `BlogPost` model would have a foreign key to the `BlogAuthor` model.

-IAM comes with an abstract model factory (to read more about abstract model factories, check [`django-building-blocks`](https://github.com/kaoslabsinc/django-building-blocks)) to facilitate this design pattern.
+IAM comes with an abstract model factory `iam.factories.HasOwnerFactory` to facilitate this design pattern.
 In the blog post example:

 ```python
 from iam.factories import HasOwnerFactory